Yeh Hai Chahatein: Casting

 Sargun Kaur Luthra was selected to play Dr. Preesha Srinivasan's character.
 Karan Wahi was approached to play Rudraksh Khurana, but Abrar Qazi was signed by the production team.
 Zebby Singh was potentially going to play Yuvraj Pillai before the role went to Siddharth Shivpuri.
 Parul Chauhan was supposed to play Ahana, but Aishwarya Sakhuja replaced her.
 When the shooting resumed after the COVID-19 outbreak, in early July 2020, Vidhaan Sharma was replaced by Yagya Bhasin as Saaransh and Gulshan Pandey replaced Vijay Kashyap as Gopal.

 Luthra stated that she took inspiration from Neena Gupta for her role.

 Talking about playing a mother for the first time, she said, "When I was told that I will be playing a mother, I wasn't apprehensive at all.
 My only worry was that i am very young and I had to look mature on the screen which was a challenge.
 The team has helped me a lot to help me look a certain age and moreover with my body language to portray this character.
 Even Vidhaan (my on-screen son), has helped bring out the best in me.
 More than mother-son, we are like friends off the screen."

-Sakhuja was brought in for the negative role of Ahana which is her first negative role.
+Sakhuja was hired to portray Ahana, her first negative role.
 Speaking about it she said, "I have auditioned for a lot of Balaji shows and whenever I auditioned for negative roles I was told I look very positive.
 So, when I bagged this role, I asked them why now?
 They said eventually you will get to know as to why we have chosen you, and I understand because they like to surprise their audience and that's exactly what they are doing.
 I was figuring how to go about it, but my team is helping.
 After every two sentences out of habit, I go into the positive zone but I have people to handhold me and help me."

 In May 2021 Mister Supranational India Altamash Faraz was cast as Armaan Thakur.

+In July 2023, Sargun Kaur Luthra and Abrar Qazi, who had portrayed the leads roles for two generations, exited the series, making way for the new generation.

 Filming

 Set in Delhi, the series is mainly filmed in Film City, Mumbai.
-On 3 August 2020, the shoot could not happen due to heavy rains in Mumbai and was cancelled.
+On 3 August 2020, heavy rains caused the shoot to be cancelled.

-On 13 April 2021, Chief Minister Uddhav Thackeray announced a sudden curfew which would be beginning from 15 April.
+On 13 April 2021, Chief Minister Uddhav Thackeray announced a sudden curfew effective from 15 April.
 On 14 April, Ekta Kapoor and Balaji Telefilms decided to move all their shows' shooting to their sets at Goa.